2017

 North East Ambulance Service NHS Trust

-Concerns summary Emergency ambulance staff showed confusion and lack of awareness regarding critical dynamic risk assessment protocols, including a 2016 policy.
+Concerns summary (AI summary) Emergency ambulance staff showed confusion and lack of awareness regarding critical dynamic risk assessment protocols, including a 2016 policy.
 There was no bespoke policy for a frequent caller, and escalation procedures for confusion were insufficiently rapid.

 All Responded